Aclie History, Family Crest & Coats of Arms

 Akeley has remained small over the years as by the late 1800s, it only had a population of 362.
 However, the parish dates back to the Domesday Book of 1086 when it was first listed as Achelei.

 Some of the family were found in Whitworth, Durham in early years.
 "According to the Boldon book, this manor was held by Thomas de Acley, by the service of a quarter of a knight's fee."

 Early History of the Aclie family

-Another 589 words (42 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Aclie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Aclie research.
+Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Aclie History in all our PDF Extended History products and printed products wherever possible.

 Aclie Spelling Variations